minamotorin/youtube-fzf/README.rst

 ************

 `ytfzf <https://github.com/pystardust/ytfzf>`_
   Good!
-Thumbnails, History, and some features will be usefull.
+Thumbnails, History, and some features will be useful.
 However, it seems that this script is not able to get videos from channels.

 `yt <https://github.com/sayan01/scripts/blob/master/yt>`_
   Require GNU grep but jqless.
 Not only channel‘s videos but also playlists.
 I haven‘t understood how to use.